-Join us in Kananaskis country and take a wild, winter walk on snowshoes.
+Join us in Kananaskis country or in Public lands for a wild, winter edible plant walk on snowshoes.

 - Learn how to read animal tracks and wildlife signs.

-Price: $80 per adult $60 per child, for the day.
-Snowshoes not included
+Price: $85 per adult $60 per child, for a full day.
+Minimum 6 people.
+(Snowshoes not included).

 Possible locations include:

-Snowshoes can be rented from: the U of C outdoor centre, The Norseman Outdoor Specialists, Rapid Rent and Moose Mtn.
-General Store.
+Snowshoes can be rented from: the U of C outdoor centre (NW), The Norseman Outdoor Specialists and Rapid Rent, (in the SW), Kananaskis Outfitters in Kananaskis Village and Moose Mtn.
+General Store, in Bragg Creek.

-Meeting location will be sent to you in an email closer to the outing.
-Once you have registered for a class, Waivers and Medical forms will be sent out.
+Meeting location will be emailed to you once you have registered for an outing.
+It will include a list of things to bring, directions and weather conditions.
+A Waiver and Medical form are included for participants to fill out.
 They must be read and signed to attend.

-Meet up at: Barrier Lake Information Centre for all Kananaskis outings.
+Meet up at: Barrier Lake Information Centre for all highway 40 Kananaskis outings.

-Please do not attend if you or anyone in your household, are feeling unwell or if you have travelled in recent weeks.
+Please do not attend if you or anyone in your household, are feeling unwell.